General Submission Instructions

 The Columbia Law Review is published eight times a year, in every month but February, July, August, and September.
-We accept submissions on a rolling basis, and we encourage authors to submit their works to us whenever they believe they are suitable for publication.
+We accept submissions on a rolling basis and encourage authors to submit their works to us whenever they believe they are suitable for publication.

-- Submit only one, double spaced copy of your manuscript.
+- *Submit only one, double spaced copy of your manuscript.
 We greatly prefer if submissions appear in Microsoft Word format.
-Regular submissions are only accepted electronically via our website-based submissions system or via mail.
+Regular submissions are only accepted electronically via our separate Scholastica submissions pages (please see below).
 Please note that we do not accept regular submissions by e-mail, disk, or facsimile.

 - *We encourage the use of gender-neutral language.

-Please do not submit student-written Articles or Essays.
-They will not be considered.
+We will not consider student-written Articles or Essays.
 We do, however, accept student-written Sidebar submissions.

 Please be aware of the Review‘s policy concerning expedited reviews: If the Review makes an offer of publication for an Article, Essay, or Book Review following an expedited review, the author has only one hour from the time of actual notification in which to accept the offer.
 This policy does not apply to Sidebar pieces.

-Articles tend to be research pieces analyzing a problem and suggesting a solution.
+Articles tend to analyze a problem and suggestion a solution.
 Such analysis usually articulates some background information to inform the reader, before turning to a novel argument.
 Along these lines, published articles regularly follow a traditional roadmap of introduction, background, analysis/argument, and conclusion, and provide a comprehensive treatment of a particular area of law.
 Articles tend to be formal in both the author’s tone and in the obligation to ground information and analysis in comprehensive substantive support via consistent citation.

 Essays tend to address issues of particular interest to the legal academic community and are written with a tone and structure appropriate for a peer audience.
 Their scope, topics, approaches, and insights are diverse, and there is no “typical” or preferred structure of an Essay.
 Essays also tend to be shorter than Articles, although they need not be.